Nordix/nfqueue-loadbalancer/README.md

 nfqlb deactivate 5
 ```

-The `nfqlb` is scalable.
-Since the configuration is the same for all
-nfqlb's it does not matter which instance that receives a packet.
 Automatic detection and re-configuration when a target (or
 load-balancer) is lost/added is *not* a part of
 `nfqueue-loadbalancer`.
 You must do that in your own way.